praveenpuglia/shadow-dom-in-depth/README.md

 el.shadowRoot; // the shadow root.
 el.shadowRoot.host; // the element itself.

-// put something in shadow DOM el.shadowRoot.innerHTML = 'Hi I am shadowed!';
+// Put something in shadow DOM el.shadowRoot.innerHTML = 'Hi I am shadowed!';

 // Like any other normal DOM operation.